-Welcome to Lakes Region Community College, a fully-accredited, comprehensive community college.
-Whether your goal is immediate preparation for a career or transfer to a four year university, you will find at LRCC an educational experience that is both stimulating and rewarding.
+Welcome to Lakes Region Community College, proudly celebrating its 40th year as an institution of higher education.
+Our new name, approved in 2007 by Governor Lynch and his Council, recognizes our status as a fully-accredited, comprehensive community college as well as the region we primarily serve.
+Whether your goal is immediate preparation for a career or transfer to a four-year university, LRCC can offer you an educational experience that is both cost-effective and extremely rewarding.